aallam/aallam.github.io/_posts/2026-04-12-code-execution-for-mcp.md

 Direct MCP tool loops are a good default.
 The client exposes tools, the model picks one, the host executes it, the result goes back into context, and the model decides what to do next.

-That loop is simple, but it scales poorly once the tool catalog or intermediate data gets large:
+That loop is simple, but an eager implementation scales poorly once the tool catalog or intermediate data gets large:

-- every exposed tool definition consumes context,
+- every tool definition exposed up front consumes context,
 - every intermediate result passes back through the model,
 - large payloads are copied and summarized repeatedly,
 - multi-step control flow becomes token-heavy.